cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_components/README.md

 ```
 </div>

-Those are default locations for <span class="notranslate"> alt-php </span> .
+Those are default locations for <span class="notranslate">alt-php</span>.

-If you need custom PHP settings per user, please change them via <span class="notranslate"> "Edit PHP settings" </span> feature of <span class="notranslate"> PHP Selector</span>.
+If you need custom PHP settings per user, please change them via <span class="notranslate">"Edit PHP settings"</span> feature of <span class="notranslate"> PHP Selector </span> .

-If a list of default modules is absent on the server in the <span class="notranslate"> _/etc/cl.selector/defaults.cfg_ file for some alt-PHP version and there is _nd_mysqli_ extension in this version, then on installation/update of the LVE Manager, </span> the _mysqli_ extension will be disabled and _nd_mysqli_ extension will be enabled automatically.
+If a list of default modules is absent on the server in the <span class="notranslate">`/etc/cl.selector/defaults.cfg`</span> file for some alt-PHP version and there is `nd_mysqli` extension in this version, then on installation/update of the LVE Manager the `mysqli` extension will be disabled and `nd_mysqli` extension will be enabled automatically.

 * If _nd_mysqli_ module is absent or a list of enabled modules is available, then they won't be changed automatically.
 * If alt-PHP is not installed on LVE Manager installation/update, then they won’t be changed automatically.